 You can view all of the registration questions in advance via the links below:

-- Questionnaire for people living with myotubular or centronuclear myopathy, and for symptomatic female carriers of x-linked mtm.
+- Questionnaire for people living with MTM or CNM, and for symptomatic female carriers of X-linked MTM.

 Creating your profile